Close

 If you constantly say no to whatever your child asks, he/she anticipates a negative response and will simply start ignoring you.
 That doesn’t mean you have to say yes to every single thing your child wants!
 Instead, find an alternative to the word ‘no’.
 For example, if your toddler wants to have chocolate, don’t say no. Say, ‘you can have one after lunch’.

-Reading situations will help you figure out the best way to deal with your toddler ignoring you.
+Reading situations will help you figure out how to get toddlers to listen when they are ignoring you.
 Remember, your toddler is only a small human trying to discover the world around him, so whatever you do, don’t curb that.

 Also Read: